Full-Time Scrapping: Is It An Option For You?

 Comparing hourly pay is the best way to get a clear picture of your earnings potential.
 You make a fixed salary of $20/hour at your day job.
 After taxes and other deductions, you take home about $16/hour.

 Now, calculate how many hours per week you spend scrapping.
 Include any step in your process, from finding scrap metal to driving it to the junkyard.
-If it takes you 5 hours per week to earn $200 from scrapping, that’s $40/hour.
+If it takes 5 hours per week to earn $200 from scrapping, that’s $40/hour.

 Of course, there are also taxes to pay here, and the pay might be less steady.
 We’ll get into that later.
 Lastly, there is no cap on how much you can earn scrapping.
 Your 9-5 is limited by a fixed wage and 40 hours per week.
 But if you hustle, there’s no limit to how much money you can make scrapping.